ActivitySim/activitysim/docs/howitworks.rst

 How the System Works
 ====================

 This page describes how the software works, how multiprocessing works, and the primary example model data schema.
+The code snippets below may not exactly match the latest version of the software, but they are close enough to illustrate how the system works.

 .. _how_the_system_works:

 Execution Flow
 --------------

-The example model run starts by running ``activitysim run --working_dir my_test_example`` after following the steps in :ref:`example_run`.
+The example model run starts by running the steps in :ref:`example_run`.

 Initialization
 ~~~~~~~~~~~~~~